systemacticco-rgb/lps-reference-implementation/SPEC.md

 ---

-## 0.1 Standards-Conformance Boundary [PRE-3 — PENDING]

-PRE-3 is a bounded evidence sweep, not a feature or architecture decision.
-Before any external standards wording is expanded, it must inventory every LPS claim involving C2PA, COSE, JOSE, RFC 3161, X.509, SHA-256, signatures, certificates, canonicalization, or validation; map each one to the applicable normative requirement; independently test it; and classify it as supported, unsupported, incomplete, or outside LPS scope.
-Its outputs are a claim-to-standard matrix, exact standards/version references, test-vector and independent-parser results, deviations/non-claims, and a remediation list.

-The v0.1 carrier is an LPS selector-based JSON/native-cryptography format.
-It does not emit the C2PA Appendix A.8-required C2PA Manifest Store in JUMBF format or a C2PA COSE_Sign1_Tagged claim signature.
-Use of selector code points alone would not supply that required C2PA structure.
-Terms such as A.8 in this specification are legacy LPS route labels unless explicitly describing the C2PA standard; they are never proof of C2PA conformance.
-C2PA describes its selected variation selectors as valid Unicode and visually non-rendering, so do not assert generic Unicode non-conformance without an exact violated rule.

-The primary LPS selector-carrier submission decision is closed internally.
-It does not make the carrier a C2PA A.8 implementation or close PRE-3.

-LPS trailing-whitespace normalization is an internal text-hash rule.
-It is not C2PA A.8 c2pa.hash.data validation, which has distinct NFC UTF-8 and wrapper-offset requirements.
-C2PA's handling of skipped online OCSP checks must not be restated as a mandatory C2PA revocation requirement.

-[DEFERRED] Proposal 005 must not be built or pre-submission revised before working-group feedback.
-Proposal 006 remains under review until after submission.
-The audited registry is limited to exact-hash recovery; formal provider, issuer, and `generating_id` identity semantics and any future identifier grammar remain deferred.

----

 ## 1. Manifest input and confidence provenance [CURRENT AUDITED CONTRACT]

 The manifest generator accepts visible text, segment information, a